AKA: Le Premier Rasta

 -Language Bonus: The name Rastafari is a hybrid between “Ras” and “Tafari”.
 Ras means duke or prince in various Ethiopian Semitic languages.
 Tafari is actually the former emperor Haile Selassie I’s real first name (He was born Tafari Makonnen before ascending the throne) and it means “He who inspires awe.” in Amharic, one of the major official languages in Ethiopia.

--Famous practitioners of Rastafarianism besides Bob Marley would be Buju Banton, hardcore band Bad Brains, Benjamin Zephaniah, and Snoop Dog was a former adherent during his Snoop Lion period (anyone remember that being a thing?).
+-Famous practitioners of Rastafarianism besides Bob Marley would be Buju Banton, hardcore band Bad Brains, Benjamin Zephaniah, and Snoop Dog was a former adherent during his Snoop Lion period (does anyone remember that being a thing?).

 -Leonard Howell founded the Pinnacle Community in Sligoville, Jamaica.
 There was some symbolism because the town was founded by a British anti-slavery activist Rev. James Phillippo and Howell’s movement has anti-slavery/anti-colonialism connotations.